Toripalimab: History

 Efficacy of toripalimab with cisplatin and gemcitabine was evaluated in JUPITER-02 (NCT03581786), a randomized, multicenter, single region, double-blind, placebo-controlled trial in 289 participants with metastatic or recurrent, locally advanced nasopharyngeal carcinoma who had not received previous systemic chemotherapy for recurrent or metastatic disease.
 Participants were randomized (1:1) to either toripalimab with cisplatin and gemcitabine, followed by toripalimab, or placebo with cisplatin and gemcitabine, followed by placebo.

 Efficacy of toripalimab as a single agent was evaluated in POLARIS-02 (NCT02915432), an open-label, multicenter, single country, multicohort trial in 172 participants with unresectable or metastatic nasopharyngeal carcinoma who had received prior platinum-based chemotherapy or had disease progression within six months of completion of platinum-based chemotherapy administered as neoadjuvant, adjuvant, or definitive chemoradiation treatment for locally advanced disease.
 Participants received toripalimab until disease progression per RECIST v1.1 or unacceptable toxicity.

 The FDA granted the application for toripalimab priority review, breakthrough therapy, and orphan drug designations.

 Society and culture

 Legal status

-In July 2024, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Loqtorzi, intended for the treatment of nasopharyngeal carcinoma and esophageal squamous cell carcinoma.
+In July 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Loqtorzi, intended for the treatment of nasopharyngeal carcinoma and esophageal squamous cell carcinoma.
 The applicant for this medicinal product is TMC Pharma (EU) Limited.
 Loqtorzi was authorized for medical use in the European Union in September 2024.